davefud/spunky-ui-react/README.md

       /** Display asterisk after label if true */
       required: PropTypes.bool
    };

+   Label.defaultProps = {
+     required: false
+   }
    ```
+   > No need to annotate defaultProps these will be picked up automatically if they are defined.
 6. Create an new directory for the example using the component under `src/docs/examples`
    * Example: `src/docs/examples/Label`
 7. Create one or more examples using the component and annotate the function